sezanzeb/input-remapper/readme/macros.md

 ### hold

 > Executes the child macro repeatedly as long as the key is pressed down.
 >
-> If a symbol string like KEY_A is provided, it will hold down that symbol as
-> long as the key is pressed down.
->
 > ```c#
 > hold(macro: Macro)